-Many studies have attempted to relate land management activities with instream sediments (Cederholm et al. 1981) while others have shown more effects from natural geology (Duncan and Wood 1985).
-Due to a variety of natural and Anthropogenic forces interacting, McNeil samples must be viewed with some caution.
+Some studies attempt to relate land management activities with instream sediments (Cederholm et al. 1981) while others have shown more effects from natural geology (Duncan and Wood 1985).
+Due to a variety of natural and anthropogenic forces interacting, McNeil samples must be viewed with some caution.
 Factors such as lack of unmanaged local watersheds (which could determine historic conditions), and site geology must temper any broad based conclusions when comparing site-specific conditions to other areas.

 Georgia-Pacific is planning to continue monitoring the TMRW instream bedload composition.
-Future research in the TMRW may attempt to correlate rainfall patterns and roaded acres to the three main forks.
 However, modifications to the monitoring within the TMRW may occur pending approval of a multi-species HCP currently under development for the Fort Bragg ownership.